 Tofu

-Try this Supercharged Antioxidant Smoothie for recovery.
+Try this Supercharged Antioxidant Smoothie for recovery and check out our list of 47 Protein-Filled Plant-Based Foods.

-Another tip that is useful for not just for recovery, but also for overall health, is to drink plenty of water.
-One of my favorite tips to help boost how much water you drink is by adding plant-based options such as cucumber, berries, or oranges to water for a sweet flavor and added nutrients.
-There is no one size fits all for how much water you should drink, a good suggestion is to keep a bottle of water with you and sip throughout the day.
-Water, with the additional of some fruits or vegetables contain electrolytes to prevent dehydration and maintain saliva, which contains anti-microbial properties.
+Another tip that is useful, not just for recovery, but also for overall health, is to drink plenty of water.
+One of my favorite tips to help boost how much water you drink is by adding plant-based options such as cucumber, berries, or oranges to water for a naturally sweet flavor and added nutrients.

 A recent review of research studies have shown an improvement in both heart health and recovery time in those exercising on plant-based diets.